Sepp28/AnalyzeSportsActivities/README.md

 The algorithms extract characteristic features of that exercise

 ## Conclusion
 At the moment the system is in a prototype phase.
 A lot of improvements and code cleanups are necessary.
-Hence, code will be provided later.
+Hence, code together with a more detailled description will be provided later.